Vyral/base-template/_posts/2018-11-29-the-holidays-can-be-a-most-wonderful-time-to-sell-part-2.md

 Every year around this time, I’m asked the same questions about listing during the holidays: Is now a good time list, or would it be better to wait until January?
 Should I pull my house off the market during the holidays?

-Last time, we discussed six reasons why selling now makes more sense than waiting until spring to list.
+[Last time](https://denverrealestatetips.com/the-holidays-can-be-a-most-wonderful-time-to-sell-part-1.html){: target="_blank"}, we discussed six reasons why selling now makes more sense than waiting until spring to list.
 Today, we return to this question with six additional reasons why you should get a move on and sell during the holidays, just in case the first six didn’t quite sell you on it.

 1. &nbsp;Some people have to buy before the end of the year to enjoy the tax benefits associated with purchasing a home.
 2. &nbsp;New job transfers often begin in January, meaning that employees moving for work will need to buy a home in the area.